 Days 7–8: Visit Bethlehem, Roman Caesarea and Megiddo; the battle site of Armageddon.

-Days 9–10: Discover Akko’s pivotal place in history, Hellenistic Hippos overlooking Lake Tiberius, Nazareth and Capernaum.
+Days 9–10: Discover Acco’s pivotal place in history, Hellenistic Hippos overlooking Lake Tiberius, Nazareth and Capernaum.

-Days 11–13: In Amman, visit Gadara, the Australian dig site at Pella, Roman Jerash and Ajlun Castle.
+Days 11–13: In Amman, visit Gadara, the Australian dig site at Pella and Roman Jerash.

 Days 14–16: Spend two days exploring Petra.

-Days 17–20: Stay in Wadi Rum and travel Crusader castles along the King’s Highway to the Dead Sea and Amman.
+Days 17–20: Stay in Wadi Rum and travel to the Crusader castles along the King’s Highway to the Dead Sea and Amman.

-The tour begins and ends at our hotel in Amman, Jordan.
+The tour begins and ends at our hotel in Amman.
 Emirates and Qatar Airways offer direct daily flights into and out of Amman from most Australian cities.
 Contact us for quotes and bookings.

 Included meals are shown with the symbols B, L and D.